 Step two: Structure and communication

-Step number two was give Ibu Elsye herself some structure over her days.
+Step number two was giving Ibu Elsye herself some structure over her days.
 My colleague, Dinauli, created a schedule for what needed to happen during the day.

 We decided that she should have morning meetings with her staff; a short briefing on what is happening during the day.
 10 minutes.
 She needed two meetings for that, since the security staff couldn’t leave their post.
 Focus was on What needs to happen today and Information sharing.

-There was other daily duties that was given time, but we also allocated time for slack / catch up time in her schedule.
+There were other daily duties that were given time, but we also allocated time for slack / catch up time in her schedule.
 This is super important and made all the difference for her.

 Maybe she couldn’t do her “rounds” in the morning.
 Well, now that was ok - there’s slack for that in the afternoon.